 - {{species}}_diversity

-Numeric, the diveristy of the species of interest per module (typically the median across all jackknife versions of the module).
+Numeric, the diversity of the species of interest per module (typically the median across all jackknife versions of the module).

 - lwr_{{species}}_diversity